IndiePass/indiepass-android/README.md

   The microsub endpoint is optional so you can simply use this as a micropub client too.
 - Micropub
-  - post types: article, note, reply, repost, like, bookmark, event, issue, rsvp and checkin
+  - post types: article, note, reply, repost, like, bookmark, event, issue, rsvp, geocache and checkin
   - add image, tags, toggle syndication targets
   - send images to media endpoint
   - share location on note, article and event